La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Experiments

 \subsection{All-Atomistic Unconditional Protein Structure Generation Benchmark}

-\cref{tab:main_results} compares two variants of \ourmodel, one with triangular multiplicative layers and one without, against publicly available all-atom generation baselines, including P(all-atom) \citep{alamdari2024pallatom}, APM \citep{chen2025all}, PLAID \citep{lu2024generating}, ProteinGenerator \citep{lisanza2023joint}, and Protpardelle \citep{chu2024protpardelle}.
-Each method was used to generate 100 proteins for each length in $\{100, 200, 300, 400, 500\}$.
-We assess performance using several metrics (described fully in \cref{app:metrics}), including all-atom co-designability, diversity, novelty (against PDB and AFDB), and standard designability, the last being a metric typically used to evaluate backbone design methods.
+\cref{tab:main_results} compares two variants of \ourmodel, one with triangular multiplicative layers and one without, against publicly available all-atom generation baselines, including P(all-atom) \citep{alamdari2024pallatom}, APM \citep{chen2025all}, PLAID \citep{lu2024generating}, ProteinGenerator \citep{lisanza2023joint}, Protpardelle \citep{chu2024protpardelle} and Protpardelle-1c \citep{lu2025conditional}.\footnote{Protpardelle-1c was trained conditionally for atomistic scaffolding.
+However, \cite{lu2025conditional} did not train an all-atom unconditional model.
+We sampled the conditional model unconditionally for this evaluation.} Each method was used to generate 100 proteins for each length in $\{100, 200, 300, 400, 500\}$.
+We assess performance using several metrics (described in \cref{app:metrics}), including all-atom co-designability, pLDDT, diversity, novelty (against PDB and AFDB), and standard designability, the last being a metric typically used to evaluate backbone design methods.
 Co-designability evaluates how well co-generated sequences fold into generated structures, while designability uses ProteinMPNN~\citep{dauparas2022robust} to produce sequences for generated structures.
+We note that our co-designability filter does not use a predicted local distance difference (pLDDT) cutoff; we instead report pLDDT values of successfully refolded samples separately. \looseness=-1

-Results show that both variants of \ourmodel outperform all baselines in all-atom co-designability, designability, and diversity, while remaining highly competitive in novelty.
-Additionally, we observe that \ourmodel with triangular layers tends to achieve higher co-designability values, albeit at the cost of diversity.
-Crucially, \ourmodel without triangular multiplicative layers establishes state-of-the-art performance levels while being highly scalable.
+Results in \cref{tab:main_results} show that both variants of \ourmodel outperform all baselines in all-atom co-designability, designability, and diversity, while remaining highly competitive in novelty.
+Additionally, we observe that \ourmodel with triangular layers tends to achieve higher co-designability values, albeit at the cost of diversity, and that all \ourmodel models yield higher pLDDT values for successfully refolded samples than baselines (a more detailed pLDDT analysis is provided in \cref{fig:plddt_violin}).
+Crucially, \ourmodel without triangular multiplicative layers establishes state-of-the-art performance while being highly scalable.
 This contrasts sharply with the second-best performing method, P(all-atom), which relies on computationally expensive triangular update layers \citep{jumper2019alphafold2}, thereby limiting it to short proteins.
-Due to its favorable scalability and performance, all remaining experiments in the upcoming sections rely on \ourmodel without triangular update layers.
+Due to its favorable scalability and performance, all remaining experiments in the upcoming sections rely on \ourmodel without triangular update layers.\looseness=-1